dodoleonarnci/minecraft-ai/README.md

 This new structure enables the agent to handle the stuff about memory management without touching other parts of the framework, and provides a solid foundation for experimenting with more advanced, "consciousness-like" memory models.

+## Tutorials

+Want to see how it all works?
+Check out the [Tutorials](https://github.com/aeromechanic000/minecraft-ai/tree/main/tutorials) for usage guides and examples.

 ## Documentation

 More detailed information of Minecraft AI can be found in the [Documentation](https://github.com/aeromechanic000/minecraft-ai/tree/main/doc).